-Right now a lot of UK businesses are having a battle to maintain their GP margins, amidst supplier price increases and exchange rate changes.
+A lot of UK businesses constantly have a battle to maintain their GP margins, amidst supplier price increases and exchange rate changes.

 While there’s some immediate things you can do (and probably have done) like putting prices up, negotiating with suppliers – they probably won’t give your business the long term strategic boost it needs to improve profitability for the next 2 or 3 years.

 The key principle we want to focus on here dives right down into the heart of your marketing strategy.
 And it will make a difference to your GP margin.

 Differentiation.Unless you’re lucky enough to be the only player in your industry, if you don’t differentiate yourself from the competition, I’m afraid the buyer’s decision will probably come down to price.
 Then margins get squeezed.
 Not where you want to be!

 On the other hand, if you successfully differentiate yourself and clearly set out exactly how you uniquely solve your customer’s needs, the decision is going to be about the positive things you can do, rather than just the price.
 And this in turn means higher margins for you.

 Define who your target customer is.This is a critical first step in the process - you must be clear who your target customer is before you can do much else.

 - Demographics (what type of people are they, what age, what income level)